aj-amelio311/logo_scraper/README.md

 -Create a folder called "output" in the project directory

--To execute, run the cluster script for increased performance
+-To execute, run the cluster script for increased performance, otherwise just run the primary script

 How It Works: